 Since the black Pug dog is just a regular Pug with a dark coat, they still sadly face all the health issues known within the breed.

-The black Pug is a brachycephalic breed, meaning that they have a shortened skull in comparison to other dogs.
+The Pug is a brachycephalic breed, meaning that they have a shortened skull in comparison to other dogs.
 This is due to hereditary developments within these particular breeds.

 This is why Pugs have the very flat face many people adore them for, but with it comes a multitude of severe health issues.